-I arrived at the City Cruise Terminal on a baking hot sunny morning to be greeted by a luxurious ship berthed alongside the terminal building.
+I arrived at the Southampton’s cruise terminal on a baking hot sunny morning, to be greeted by a luxurious ship berthed alongside the terminal building!

-After a short refreshment break and quick talk by our guides, were split into three groups and then started our ship tour guided by Azamara Trade Support representatives.
-We were shown the luxury pool deck, which had the largest pool I've seen on any cruise ship.
-The whole area was well laid out, with hot tubs and many comfortable padded sunbeds I've ever sat on!
+After a short refreshment break, were split into three groups.
+We started our ship tour and were first shown the luxury pool deck.
+This is the largest pool I've seen on any cruise ship!
+The whole area was well laid out; with hot tubs and many of the comfortable padded sunbeds I've ever sat on!

-There was even a huge patio cafe set up as a pool grill by day, and then a al fresco dining destination in the evening on the pool deck with ice-cream machines complete with a sprinkles bar!
+There was even a huge patio cafe set up as a pool grill by day, and then a al fresco dining destination in the evening.
+It had ice-cream machines, complete with a sprinkles bar!

-We stepped through the outside patio area into the “Windows Café” buffet restaurant on deck 9, serving wines, water or soft drinks plus a full drink’s menu.
+We stepped through the outside patio area into the “Windows Café” buffet restaurant on deck 9.
+It serves wines, water or soft drinks, plus a full drink’s menu.
 Meals served are late breakfast, lunch al fresco style, and dinner.
-Examples of meals are salads and stir fries.
 Afternoon tea is served daily, and there are free tea, coffee and water stations to refill your drinks bottle free all day.

-Then we were shown down to deck 5 and stepped into the waiter service restaurant and bar – “Discoveries”.
+Then we went to deck 5 and stepped into the waiter service restaurant and bar – “Discoveries”.
 Breakfast, lunch or dinner served by your waiter to your table.

-Leaving deck 5, we quickly visited deck 4 to see the guest relations desk before going to see an outside Cabin 4018, which had a large round picture window and deluxe furnishings along with a large bright luxury bathroom with shower.
+Next, we quickly visited deck 4 to see the guest relations desk before going to see an outside Cabin.
+It had a large round picture window and deluxe furnishings, along with a large bright luxury bathroom fitted with a shower.

-We then started back on deck 7 and viewed cabin 7024 which was a balcony cabin with a large bathroom and full patio floor to ceiling doors stepping out to a table for two on the sheltered balcony!
+We then started back on deck 7 and viewed a balcony cabin.
+This one had a larger bathroom and full patio floor to ceiling doors, stepping out to a table for two on the sheltered balcony!

-When I thought I’d seen every surprise (cabin wise), we were then treated to a walk round cabin 8088 Azamara Quest’s suite cabin which had a dining room, lounge, separate bedroom, bathroom with bath and shower and dressing room - just like a presidential suite in a hotel! - complete with wrap around balcony complete with sun loungers and double daybed on the balcony.
+When I thought I’d seen every surprise (cabin wise), we were then treated to a walk towards Azamara Quest’s suite cabin.
+It had a dining room, a lounge, a separate bedroom, a bathroom with both a bath and shower, and dressing room.
+This cabin room type had a wraparound balcony, complete with sun loungers and a double daybed.
+It felt like a presidential suite in a hotel!

-We went back down to the mosaic cafe again on deck 5 and were shown the huge pastry counter (like a Harrods foodhall!), all included if you wanted a sweet treat with your speciality coffee.
-Here they serve a wide selection of teas from the orient and it’s decorated with the most beautiful African carvings of animals and flora, set into a doorway partway down a staircase, enroute to the guest relations on the deck below.
+We went back down to the Mosaic café again and were shown the huge pastry counter (which was like a Harrod’s food hall!), all included if you wanted a sweet treat with your speciality coffee.
+Here they serve a wide selection of teas from the Orient and it’s decorated with the most beautiful African carvings of animals and flora.
+It’s set into a doorway partway down a staircase, enroute to the guest relations on the deck below.

-We then caught the lift up to deck 10 to see the drawing room library with the most breathtaking ornately hand painted ceiling I've ever seen on board a cruise ship.
-We were then walked through the Card Room where you can access Azamara Quest’s Wi-Fi service “In Touch” and then into the living room with the largest floor to ceiling windows, giving you breathtaking views as you sit down and read.
+We then caught the lift to deck 10 to see the drawing room library.
+It has the most breathtaking, ornately hand painted ceiling I've ever seen on board a cruise ship.
+We were then walked through the Card Room where you can access Azamara Quest’s Wi-Fi service “In Touch”.
+Then we went into the living room which has the largest floor to ceiling windows, allowing you to get breathtaking views as you sit down and read.

-We went into “Prime C” à la carte restaurant and advised guests can also book the chef’s table for $99 a head-getting off the ship with the chef, shopping at local food markets then coming back onboard to cook and dine the food they've bought and eat at the chef's table.
+We went into “Prime C”, à la carte restaurant.
+Guests can also book the Chef’s Table experience for $99, which involves departing off the ship with the chef and handpicking ingredients at local food markets.
+Then you come back onboard to cook what you’ve chosen and eat at the chef's table.

-We were then being taken back into the Aqualina Restaurant for a sit-down waiter service delicious four-course lunch.
+We were then being taken back into the Aqualina Restaurant for a sit-down waiter service delivering a delicious four-course lunch.

 After lunch, we were taken back to deck 6 to be escorted back onshore.
-Being lucky enough to visit this ship, I can see why guests love it so much and why they have a 90% guest re-book rate.
+After being lucky enough to visit this ship, I can see why guests love it so much and why it has a 90% guest re-book rate.
 As the ships are smaller, Azamara Quest’s maximum capacity is no more than 700 guests, allowing for a more intimate travel experience.

-I recommend choosing to cruise on with Azamara for hand crafted itineraries, boutique ships filled with breathtaking art, and a company who put the customer at the heart of everything they do.
+I recommend choosing to cruise with Azamara for their hand crafted itineraries, boutique ships filled with breathtaking art, and a company who put the customer at the heart of everything they do!

 Always Included: